UF-Thesis-FiberCement/UF-Thesis-FiberCement/README.md

 ## 2025-9-16 | Tuesday, September 16, 2025
 ### SHARE Lab Meeting
-#### I replied to Johns Manville to acquire insulation for use in the test walls.
+- Replied to Johns Manville to acquire insulation for use in the test walls.
+- Contacted ASTM to inquire about availability of a test method of interest for academic use.
+- Counted existing deck pier blocks to update materials shopping list.
+- Setup GitHub repository to track progress

 ## License